Xisurthros/WifiGarageDoor/README.md

 > Relay: Elegoo 4 Channel Relay
 > * https://www.elegoo.com/products/elegoo-8-channel-relay-module-kit
 > * I used the 4 channel version of this realy.
 As I plan to add future automation.
 > * For this project you only need a 1 channel relay.
-You can sub an 5V relay into this project.
+You can sub any 5V relay into this project.
 >
 > Power: Elegoo Power Supply Module
 > * https://www.amazon.com/JBtek-Breadboard-Supply-Arduino-Solderless/dp/B010UJFVTU